zenmonkeykstop/qubes-doc.rtd/user/advanced-topics/usb-qubes.rst

 How to create a USB qube
 ========================

-If `automatically creating a USB qube for use with a USB keyboard <#how-to-create-a-usb-qube-for-use-with-a-usb-keyboard>`__ does not apply to your situation, then you may be interested in more general methods for creating USB qubes.
+If :ref:`automatically creating a USB qube for use with a USB keyboard <user/advanced-topics/usb-qubes:how to create a usb qube for use with a usb keyboard>` does not apply to your situation, then you may be interested in more general methods for creating USB qubes.